 Have you experienced diets not working, but still aren’t sure about intuitive eating?
-That’s a common experience.
-It was my experience as well.
+That’s was my experience as well.
 In my mind diets had to work because I couldn’t envision a belief system that supported any other option.

 It took several years for me to fully embrace a change in belief.
 Since then I’ve been trying to figure out what moved me out of the damaging dieting cycle and onto a path of healing so that I could better help others.
 This week I attended a seminar on reframing that clarified the process.